Cowanlab/airrship/README.md

 ## Example datasets

 If you do not wish to install and run AIRRSHIP yourself or want to explore the output yourself first, a small example repertoire is hosted at the AIRRSHIP [GitHub repository](https://github.com/Cowanlab/airrship).
-Larger repertoire files are available at https://zenodo.org/record/7568252#.Y9FfKRPP2BQ.
+Larger example repertoire files are available at [Zenodo](https://doi.org/10.5281/zenodo.7568251).

 ## Publications